 Your goal is to do better than Zhang et al. on this construct, using the same cross-validation scheme and random seed as that paper.
 However, doing better than Zhang et al. is not a requirement for a good grade.
-The requirement is to use a large language model in an appropriate fashion, and to try.
+The requirement is to use a large language model as a part of the modeling process.
+And to try.

-Please post to the forum, in a new thread within the CA4 folder:
+Please post to the forum, in an appropriately-tagged (CA4) post:

-- Text explaining how you completed the assignment - Evidence of model goodness, when the model is applied to new students (use AUC ROC and the same cross-validation scheme and random seed as Zhang et al.) - Along with files - The data set you input into the neural network, if different than the original data set (and if you used a neural network) - o Any prompts you used to generate that data set or to generate outputs - The ipython notebook(s) (or other code) that you used at any point
+- Text explaining how you completed the assignment - Evidence of model goodness, when the model is applied to new students (use AUC ROC and the same cross-validation scheme as Zhang et al. Use the same random seed too, if applicable) - Along with files - The data set you input into the neural network, if different than the original data set (and if you used a neural network) - Any prompts you used to generate that data set or to generate outputs - The ipython notebook(s) (or other code) that you used at any point